sskenner/sskenner.github.io/_posts/2014-07-05-jekyll-nitrous-ghp.md

 <h3>{{ page.title }}</h3>

-<p class="meta">12 jan 2014</p>
+<p class="meta">05 jul 2014</p>

-I am not a blogger .. _but_ ..
+> I am not a blogger .. _but_ ..
 I have made the decision to become a software developer .. _and_ .. it has come to my attention that the aforementioned blog .. _alot_ .. soooo .. when in Rome.

 After reviewing alot and trying a few blogging solutions, I have finally settled on what I consider to provide the most value and ease when posting about and with code snippets.
 I came across [this blog post](http://juristr.com/blog/2013/05/blog-like-a-hacker-with-jekyll-and-nitrousio/ "Blog Like a Hacker with Jekyll and Nitrous.IO") suggests a \"hacker friendly\" solution using [Jekyll](http://jekyllrb.com/ "Jekyll") and [Nitrous.IO](https://www.nitrous.io/ "Nitrous").
 I will attempt to chronicle my experiences regarding.